caylamiller/actintracking/README.md

 ### Included in this repository:
 1. README
 2. MainScript.m 	- the main script to fit the data in sample_data to the analytical jump model ( https://doi.org/10.1101/2020.08.13.247304 )
-3. sample_data 		- a folder of sample data, containing 3 cells
+3. sample_data.zip 	- a folder of sample data, containing 3 cells, can be downloaded from the release page (https://github.com/caylamiller/actintracking/releases)
 4. matlab_functions 	- a folder of supporting scripts needed to run MainScript.m
 5. MainScript_Weibull.m	- an alternative to MainScript.m which fits the data to a Weibull distribution